wprender/cloudbreak-docs/docs/topologies.md

-# Platforms/Topologies
+# Platforms

 > This feature is currently `TECHNICAL PREVIEW`.

-## Define Platform

-With this feature you can define names/tags that can be attached to Credentials, Networks and Templates.
+With this feature you can define platform tag that can be attached to Credentials, Networks and Templates.
 This way you can bundle together different configurations.

 ## Data locality and topologies

-The [Openstack documentation](http://docs.openstack.org/developer/sahara/icehouse/userdoc/features.html#data-locality) about data locality:
+The [OpenStack documentation](http://docs.openstack.org/developer/sahara/icehouse/userdoc/features.html#data-locality) about data locality:
-> It is extremely important for data processing to do locally (on the same rack, openstack compute node or even VM) as much work as possible.
+> It is extremely important for data processing to do locally (on the same rack, OpenStack compute node or even VM) as much work as possible.
 Hadoop supports data-locality feature and can schedule jobs to tasktracker nodes that are local for input stream.
 In this case tasktracker could communicate directly with local data node.

+### OpenStack Topology Mapping

-In case of Openstack you can attach to the Platform definition a topology mapping that associates the hypervisors with racks.
-You can set the mapping on the Cloudbreak web (Uluwatu) by defining the mapping line by line or uploading a mapping file.
+Topology mapping can be attached to the Platform definition, that associates the hypervisors with racks.
+You can set the mapping on the Cloudbreak Web UI by defining this line by line or uploading in a file.

-The mapping file should have the following format:
+The `mapping file` should have the following format:

     hypervisor1 /rack1
     hypervisor2 /rack2